How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 For OPRA (Closed Book)

-- Study the AMH content so you internalise the information
+- Study the AMH content so you internalise the information — not just recognise it, but recall it

 - Focus on clinical decision-making sections and practice points